St. Norbert Abbey: Design

-The Pipe Organ
+Pipe organ

-The Abby organ is a landmark instrument by Canadian Builder Casavant Pipe Organs.
+The Abbey organ is a landmark instrument by Canadian Builder Casavant Pipe Organs.
 In addition to its size and quality, it is the first instrument designed by tonal director Lawrence Phelps, and is somewhat atypical of his work.

 The Abbey uses the organ to accompany their liturgies almost every day of the year, except for days like Good Friday, when liturgical tradition precludes the uses of the pipe organ.

-The Crypt
+Crypt

 The Abbey Crypt is home to the graves of the first two Abbots of St. Norbert Abbey, featuring a display of treasures used in their tenure.

 It holds a historic statue of St. Joseph, which survived a fire at the original Abbey Church.
 A series of Altars are in a side chapel, for multiple Priests to say Mass at the same time.
 They include individual shrines with altars to various saints: